| |

 seventh century BC, which became known as the Pentapolis:

-the Five Cities of Cyrene, Apollonia, Ptolemais,
+the five cities of Cyrene, Apollonia, Ptolemais,

 Taucheira and Berenice (Benghazi).
-The Pentapolis enjoyed a
+Evidence indicates that some

+the city of Cyrene was

+by the Greeks of Thera (modern Santorini), and thus their arrival

+was portrayed as a divine mission, rather than a military conquest.

 free from Greek rule.
-Apparently, the city of Cyrene was

-of Thera (modern Santorini), and thus their arrival

-was portrayed as a divine mission, rather than a military conquest,

-to secure foreign property.
 The fertile Green Mountain (Jebel al-Akhdar) supplied

 Greece with livestock, grain, wine and the unique Cyrenaican plant silphium.